 Caffeine Highs and Lows

 Is Winter’s mission worth its cost?
 Winter himself seems up-and-down on this question in the documentary.
 In some scenes, he takes obvious pride in living a life different from the rest of the crowd.
 Nobody, not even Starbucks CEO Jim Donald, has likely done what Winter has done.
-Most folks stay rooted to their jobs and the area where they grew up.
-Winter takes short-term programming jobs, sees them through, then he’s back in his car on to knock a few dozen more Starbuckses off his life-list.
+Most folks stay rooted in their jobs and the area where they grew up.
+Winter takes short-term programming jobs, sees them through, then he’s back in his car to knock a few dozen more Starbuckses off his life list.

 “You cannot imagine how much I love this, just being out on the road, driving from city to city,” Winter says.
 He expresses similar sentiments in an INeedCoffee article he wrote, stressing the once-in-a-lifetime sights he’s seen on his road trips.